Coronavirus: Germany plans new COVID-19 testing rules for travelers — report | DW | 27.07.2021

 The news of the plan comes shortly after German lawmakers and officials clashed over proposals to extend freedoms only for those people who have been fully vaccinated.

-According to the Robert Koch Institute, the rate of infection across Germany on Tuesday was 14.5 new cases per 100,000 people in the past seven days.
-While this is still relatively low, the rate was just 4.9 on July 6.
-Almost 50% of the population has been fully vaccinated.
+According to the Robert Koch Institute, the rate of infection across Germany on Tuesday averaged 14.5 new cases per 100,000 people over the past seven days.
+While this is still relatively low, that rate was just 4.9 on July 6.
+Nearly 50% of the population has been fully vaccinated.

 Virologist Martin Stürmer welcomed the possibility of expanding of compulsory testing, saying: "We're actually already seeing that return travelers are contributing in a heightened way to bringing infections into Germany."